 What is m-commerce?

 The term “m-commerce” stands for mobile commerce, and it’s the browsing, buying and selling of products and services on mobile devices.
 In other words, it’s a complete online shopping experience, but with all the convenience of being on a cellphone or tablet.
+As an example, this is Volusion’s free mobile store offering to all merchants using our ecommerce software.

 Where is m-commerce now?